redox-os/website/content/donate.en.md

 ## Redox OS Nonprofit

-Redox OS has a Colorado incorporated nonprofit that manages donations.
+Redox OS has a Colorado (US) incorporated nonprofit that manages donations.
 This nonprofit is not currently tax-exempt, but is working on acquiring `501(c)(3)` status.
 Donations to the Redox OS nonprofit will be used as determined by the Redox OS board of directors.